How to Use AACOMAS When Applying to Osteopathic Medical Schools to Earn Your D.O. Medical Degree

 Trust me when you're applying to nearly 20 different medical schools having a centralized application is exactly what you need.

-Plus, if you ever spoken with a medical school student they will tell you one of the challenges of applying is not being prepared for the amount of work required to submit your medical school application.
+Plus, if you ever spoke with a medical school student they will tell you one of the challenges of applying is not being prepared for the amount of work required to submit your medical school application.

-Huge Difference in Your Osteopathic Medical School Application
+Huge Difference in Your AACOMAS Application

 Before I tell you the major change with your AACOMAS application I want to take a quick detour.